hanjiadong0/LeanCourse25/LeanCourse25/Projects/Project2.md

 You can work on your project in groups of two (and we recommend doing so).
 `Git.md` has a section `Working with a partner` about handling this in git.

 ## Formalization Topics

 You can choose a topic in any area of mathematics.
-Please ask Floris van Doorn and Michael Rothgang to approve your project topic.
+Please enter your project topic in [this table](https://uni-bonn.sciebo.de/s/tBzqggEFajsgwC6), and ask Floris van Doorn or Michael Rothgang to approve your project topic.

 A good topic should be
 * not yet in mathlib (although it's also fine to give a different proof of something already in mathlib);